 - Correct salary-related entries, these must be done in Labor Accounting or Time Collection.

-- Correct income entries from gift receipts or endowment distributions, these must be done through Advancement or the Budget Office.
+- Correct income entries from gift receipts or endowment distributions, these must be done through Advancement or the Planning, Budget, and Analysis Office.

 Cost Transfers and Sponsored Research